 There are no official published statistics for the hog population in the state, but there are so many that there are virtually no regulations on hunting hogs.
 When hunting on private land, there are no bag limits, no closed season, and it is legal to hunt at night, which the folks at Jager Pro have demonstrated as an extremely effective way to shoot a bunch of hogs in a short period of time.

 There are a few restrictions on hunting hogs on public land, but the overall attitude of the state is very friendly towards hog hunters.
 Combine that with the fact that there are so many hogs in the state and it's easy to see why Georgia is such a great place to hunt hogs.

 Florida may not be a premier deer hunting destination, but the Sunshine State is certainly one of the top states to hunt hogs in the United States.
 Historians think that Florida was the first place hogs were introduced in North America (by Spanish explorers in the 1500s) and for this reason, it should not be surprising that the state has one of the largest populations of feral hogs in the country.
 Though it's tough to say for sure, biologists think that Florida is home to over 500,000 hogs.

 There are ample opportunities to hunt hogs on both public and private land in the state and the regulations are very permissive, especially on private land where hunters do not even need a hunting license.
 While there are hogs in every county in the state, they are the most concentrated in areas with lots of water.
 Heavy rains that cause a quick rise in water levels tend to further concentrate the hog population on patches of high ground and hunters who find those places can have an absolute field day.

-For those ready to get in on the action, Ox Hunting Ranch has hog hunting packages that will blow your mind.
+For those ready to get in on the action, Ox Hunting Ranch has some of the best hog hunting packages you can find.
 Check them out and consider yourself more prepared after reading this post.